Skip to main content

 BHKW Stonsdorf_Martin Heimann

-Martin Heimann, Head of Sales Decentralized Energy Systems at Kraftanlagen Energies & Services SE, on the roof of the CHP plant in Stonsdorf
+Martin Heimann, Head of Sales Decentralized Energy Systems at Kraftanlagen Energies & Services SE, on the roof of the CHP plant in Stonsdorf © Cyril Abad

-Kraftanlagen is the specialist for decentralized energy supply concepts.
+Why decentralized energy supply is so important for climate change Kraftanlagen is the specialist for decentralized energy supply concepts.
 Decentralized energy supply essentially means that electricity and energy are produced in a CHP unit, for example, exactly where they are needed.
 CHP units are based on the principle of combined heat and power generation.
 Combined heat and power generation is the conversion of energy from a combustion process into mechanical or electrical energy with the simultaneous provision of usable thermal energy in one process.
 The heat produced in parallel to the electricity generation is used for heating and hot water or for production processes.
 Thanks to the CHP principle, the fuels used are used multiple times to generate energy with high levels of efficiency, ideally while minimizing CO2 emissions at the same time.
 A conventional CHP unit generates electricity by means of a combustion engine, during the operation of which the resulting waste heat is used, for example, to feed a district heating network.

-By way of example, if households obtain their heat and power from a CHP operated by their municipal supplier, this delivers a major benefit in terms of the ecological balance of their local region.
-This requires closed distribution grids and a decentralised energy supply.
-One based on renewable energies that is integrated into a decentralised energy management system.
-Ideally, the most important components of a CHP are engines that run on renewable fuels instead of on fossil fuels such as gas or oil.
-Another aspect of decentralised energy management can involve the use of ‘virtual power plants’.
-These combine the output of plants operated by different, decentralised energy producers.
-Kraftanlagen is a specialist in the planning, building and maintaining of this kind of complex system.
+Decentralized energy management If households obtain their heat and electricity from a CHP plant operated by their municipal supplier, for example, this has a major impact on the ecological balance of their own region.
+This requires closed distribution networks and a decentralized energy supply that is based on renewable energies and is part of a decentralized energy management system.
+Ideally, the most important components of a CHP unit are engines that do not consume fossil fuels such as gas or oil, but run on renewable fuels.
+Virtual power plants”, which are a combination of different, decentralized energy generators, can also be part of decentralized energy management.
+Kraftanlagen specializes in planning, building and maintaining such complex systems.
+The components of a contemporary system for decentralised power generation:

 • Combined heat and power plant